Afternoon Tea Concerts at Mellor Parish Centre

 sponsored by

-Tickets on sale soon and Sarah’s legendary cakes will be available at the concerts, as well as tea, coffee and soft drinks.
+Tickets now available and Sarah’s legendary cakes will be available at the concerts, as well as tea, coffee and soft drinks.

 Forthcoming Mellor Tea Concerts